upacyxou/seal-hub-prover/README.md

 | `PORT`   |    ✅    | Port to run server on (defaults to `1337`)                        |
 | `DOMAIN` |    ✅    | Your domain for docker                                            |

-Also, please, consider looking at `.env.sample`.
+Also, please, consider looking at `.env.sample`